 Unlike the woman who lived in a shoe and didn't know what to do, Bert Oser has been living in an inkwell for more than half his life and, judging from his track record, knows what to do and has done it.
-As a result, Bertram's Inkwell, the suburban Washington pen shop Oser opened when he was just twenty-one, is celebrating its twenty-fifth anniversary this June.
+As a result, Bertram's Inkwell, the suburban Washington pen shop Oser opened when he was just twenty-one, just celebrated its thirty-fourth anniversary this June.
 His pen-selling days, however, began even earlier than that.

 While still in high school, Oser worked at a greeting card and gift store in White Flint Mall, an upscale fashion center in Maryland's Montgomery County.
 Like most stores of its kind in the early 1980's, the shop Oser worked in had a small pen counter stocked with the usual disposables and a few Cross, Parker and Sheaffer products.
 Oser's light-bulb moment came when he encountered a then $209 Mont Blanc 149 for the first time and realized there might be a growing market for pens that are more expensive and varied in style than those he had been selling.
 Oser decided that this could be the right time for him to open a store featuring only writing and related products in White Flint.

 Not surprisingly, because of Oser's youth, the mall managers to which he submitted his business plan were dubious about its potential success, but the budding entrepreneur had an ace in the hole since the mall's owner was himself a pen enthusiast.
 In June 1985, when Bertram's Inkwell opened for business, the timing couldn't have been much better.
 It was, after all, "morning in America" -- and for buyers, seller and makers of higher-priced fine pens, it was the beginning of a brand new era in which their pens would come to be treated as wearable objets d'art and/or functional jewelry, and priced accordingly.